 “Yes,” replied Meg.
 “He probably should be.”

 Sympathy is not the primary emotion that springs to mind when chatting with Mistress Meg.
-Many of you will know her from her writing on my Patreon in the Seahorse level.
+Many of you will know her from her writing in the Seahorse level.
 Never one to stifle her opinions, I think she thinks of Sebastian rather like a puppy that continually looks for approval.
 She seems unsure whether she should laugh at it, pet it, or give in to the inevitable urge to give it a hefty kick over the nearest fence while no one is looking.

 It’s Playtime With Fiona and today we’re look at breasts.